“Our vacation is booked!”

 “Wait, you’re staying in the city where you live?
-Why would you want to do that?”
+Why would you do that?”

 Being an Orlando local, it’s no secret that we are surrounded by a wide variety of attractions.
 And sometimes, especially being locals, we forget about all of the incredible things we can do right in our backyard.
 That’s why a quick Orlando staycation, our most recent at Parc Soleil, has become one of our more popular decisions when booking a weekend getaway.

-The beauty of a staycation is you can spend less on travel and still get away from the normalcy of your busy day to day routine.
-And bonus, you get the chance to be a tourist in your very own city!
+The beauty of a staycation is you can spend less on travel and still get away from your busy day-to-day routine.
+Bonus: You get the chance to be a tourist in your own city!

-So how do you possibly go from being a local to a tourist?
+So how do you go from being a local to a tourist?

-Even to this day, some of our favorite meals have been at local hotels in the Central Florida area.
-And we’ve found that it’s the perfect opportunity to dress up and celebrate a wonderful date night together.
+To this day, some of our favorite meals have been at local hotels in the Central Florida area.
+We’ve found that it’s the perfect opportunity to dress up and celebrate a wonderful night together.

 Visit popular attractions

 Seems like a no-brainer, right?
-However I find as locals, we sometimes try to avoid some of the more “tourist” locations – especially during peak travel seasons.
-And it’s no surprise that in Central Florida, our most popular attractions are the theme parks.
+However, I find as locals, we sometimes try to avoid some of the more “tourist” locations – especially during peak travel seasons.
+In Central Florida our most popular attractions are the theme parks.
 Even as a young couple without kids, we love to visit them.
-There is always something special about it, like you are stepping back in time to being a kid again yourself.
-But even if theme parks aren’t for you, there is so much you can still do.
+There’s always something special about it, like stepping back in time and being a kid again.
+But even if theme parks aren’t for you, there is so much you can do.
 From shopping at Disney Springs to karaoke at CityWalk’s Rising Star, or even a bit of athletic and competitive fun at Topgolf Orlando.

 Go off the beaten path

 While I am definitely more of an urban traveler, you’d be surprised by how much nature is around you in any city.
 Sometimes that’s exactly what you need for a quick getaway to relax and explore.
-Even though Central Florida is known for our theme parks, we actually have a few beautiful natural springs located just outside of the city.
-One of our favorites is Wekiva Island, where you can take a dip in the river or even rent a canoe to leisurely cruise down to Wekiva Springs.
+Central Florida has a few beautiful natural springs located just outside Orlando.
+One of our favorites is Wekiva Island, where you can take a dip in the river or even rent a canoe and leisurely row down to Wekiva Springs.
 It’s the perfect way to disconnect.
-So why not escape the hustle and bustle to explore the natural beauty in your city?
+Escape the hustle and bustle to explore the natural beauty in your city.